ole00/libarvid/readme.txt

 - Modified DTBO to claim extra GPIOs required for reading buttons.
 - Added new test app for checking the state of buttons.
 - Modified video mode height of the service screen.
-Now the height is 224 lines to better adhere to NTSC standard at 60Hz.
+Now the height is 224 lines to better adhere to NTSC standard at 60Hz
+- Added power-off command to arvid server.
+This allows arvid client to remotely poweroff the BBG.
+It forces arvid to close and exits the server with return code 50.
+The 'poweroff' command itself has to be issued in a shell script invoking the arvid-server.

 Ver 0.4e
 -------------